-Cortex may be well developed and sharply marked off from the stele or it may be quite narrow and inconspicuous.
+- The cortex may be well developed and sharply marked off from the stele or it may be quite narrow and inconspicuous.

-- Each bundle remains more or less completely surrounded by a sheath of sclerenchyma cells, the bundle sheath which is particularly well developed on the sides towards the center and towards the periphery of the stem.
+- Each bundle remains more or less completely surrounded by a sheath of sclerenchyma cells, the bundle sheath which is particularly well developed on the sides towards the centre and towards the periphery of the stem.

 Characteristics of Monocot Stem

-The most distinctive and characteristic features of the monocot stem are as
+The most distinctive and characteristic features of the monocot stem are as follows:

-- The Vascular bundle are many.
+- The Vascular bundles are many.

 - The endodermis is not found.
-The cortex, pericycle and pith are not differentiated because of the presence of scattered bundles throughout the axis.
+The cortex, pericycle, and pith are not differentiated because of the presence of scattered bundles throughout the axis.